-E-Invoicing in Public Procurement: Ireland Fails to Transpose New Rules
+E-Invoicing in Public Procurement: Ireland Transposes New Rules (After a Nudge)

 European Directive 2014/55/EU on e-invoicing in public procurement obliges contracting authorities and contracting entities ‘to receive and process electronic invoices’ (so called “eInvoices”) compliant with the European Standard.
 The deadline for EU countries to transpose the Directive into their national laws and comply with the European standard on e-invoicing was 18 April 2019.
 While public bodies must be able to accept e-invoices by this deadline, there is no requirement on suppliers in Ireland to send electronic invoices to Irish public bodies.
-For the purpose of the Directive, “electronic invoice” means an invoice that has been issued, transmitted and received in a structured electronic format which allows for its automatic and electronic processing.
+For the purpose of the Directive and the Irish Regulations, “electronic invoice” means an invoice that has been issued, transmitted and received in a structured electronic format which allows for its automatic and electronic processing.
 The Directive establishes a European Standard or norm for eInvoicing as the structured electronic format that public bodies are obliged to receive and process.
-In general, the Directive applies to Member State contracting authorities and contracting entities as defined by the Directive 2014/24 and Directive 2014/25 and who are subject to public procurement law.
+In general, the Directive applies to Member State contracting authorities and contracting entities as defined by Directive 2014/24 and Directive 2014/25 and who are subject to public procurement law.
 However the Irish Regulations shall not apply to sub-central contracting authorities or contracting entities until 18 April 2020.

 The European Commission (“Commission”) has identified eInvoicing as a key enabler in Europe’s move towards a Digital Single Market.
 EU countries and the European Commission decided to introduce a European Standard for e-invoicing in response to the many e-invoice formats used across the EU.
 It was felt by the Commission and EU member states that these varied formats caused unnecessary complexity and high costs for businesses and public entities.
 They agreed that the benefits of electronic invoicing are maximised when the generation, sending, transmission, reception and processing of an invoice can be fully automated.
 The move towards fully automated eInvoices should help public entities contribute to the modernisation of domestic payment infrastructure and reduce business costs.
 This is achieved by increased control over cash flow, reduced material cost and environmental impact, reduced data error and quicker and cheaper processing.
 The standardisation of electronic invoicing also complements efforts to promote the uptake of electronic procurement as reflected in the relevant provisions of Directive 2014/24/EU and Directive 2014/25/EU.